- Program of study requires a minimum of 21 hours of graded coursework, at least 7 hours of research studies and 2 credits of CE 580.

 - General regulations regarding the preparation of a thesis are set by the Graduate School and are listed in the Policies and Procedures of the Graduate School.
 The thesis format will follow requirements for publications in an appropriate technical journal as recommended by the committee.

-- The final examination will be mainly a defence of the thesis.
+- The final examination will be mainly a defense of the thesis.

 - Typing, copying and other associated costs for the preparation of the thesis will be borne by the student.